 opcua monitor handle destroy subid monid

-Destroys the monitor monid in subscription subid on the client object handle and releases all its resources.
+Destroys the monitor monid in subscription subid on the object handle and releases all its resources.
+If handle is a server object, subid must be specified as zero.

 opcua monitor handle info subid ?monid?